Old Norse poetry: Epic meter (Fornyrðislag)

-Fornyrðislag formally consists of eight line stanzas.
-Each line of the stanza has two vocally stressed syllables, also known as "lifts", with a somewhat arbitrary number of other syllables.
-Through the use of alliteration, lines join into couplets.
-Generally, in the first line of fornyrðislag, both "lifts", or stressed syllables alliterate.
-In the second line of any given couplet, only one of the two stressed syllables is alliterated, usually the first—this is the "head-stave" (or, hǫfuðstafr).
+Like all other Norse metre fornyrðislag is divided into stanzas of four full lines or couplets, each consisting of two half-lines.
+Each half-line has two stressed syllables, also known as "lifts", with a somewhat arbitrary number of other syllables.
+Through the use of alliteration, half-lines join into couplets.
+Generally, in the first half-line (the 'a-verse'), both "lifts", or stressed syllables alliterate—these are the "supports" (stuðlar).
+In the second line of any given couplet (the 'b-verse'), only one of the two stressed syllables is alliterated, usually the first—this is the "head-stave" (hǫfuðstafr).